 Safety was always considered first and the hike route adjusted to allow for changes in weather and accessibility.

 Which reminds me, I noticed recently that there is an ISO Standard, ISO 21101:2014 Adventure tourism – Safety management systems – Requirements.
 There is also a supporting handbook which helps small and medium-sized adventure tourism operators develop and implement a safety management system.
 See – there’s always an opportunity to refer back to an ISO standard no matter where you are or what you do!

 Thanks for reading.
 Would you like a 15% discount* on your next Management Systems Auditing course?

 Simply use the promo code, MonteRosa, when you reach the payments page during your enrolment to have your discount automatically applied.

-*Discount applies to selected courses containing competencies equivalent to Exemplar Global AU, TL, QM, EM, HP, OH & OH 45001, excluding all bridging courses.
-Valid from the time of publication until 23:59 pm 30 November 2019 AEST (GMT +10).
+*The discount applies to selected courses containing Exemplar Global AU, TL, QM, EM, HP, OH & OH 45001 competencies only.
+Offer is not valid for bridging courses, professional development or courses aligned with Nationally Recognised Competency Units (BSB's).
 Full terms and conditions are available here.